Conveuropean logo

 Dublin Ireland

-The last week of November we were surprised in Ireland by a "cold snap" that really lower the temperature in the country and was followed by heavy snow falling.
-I love to walk under the snow and this time I had the chance to do it a couple of times going to work and going back home.
-I took this picture in Sandymount on the weekend just after the first snow fall took place.
+The last week of November, we were surprised in Ireland by a "cold snap" that really lowered the temperature in the country and was followed by heavy snowfall.
+I love to walk in the snow, and this time I had the chance to do it a couple of times going to work and coming back home.
+I took this picture in Sandymount on the weekend just after the first snowfall.

 Tyn Church, Prague